openpracticelibrary/openpracticelibrary/content/practice/usability-testing.md

 ## What is it?
 In a usability testing session, the team observes real users interacting with the product.
 Typically, a facilitator sits with a user and asks her to complete tasks and explain her thinking as she goes.
 The team sits in a separate room and observes the testing by video.

+A usability test is _not a focus group_; it's focused on what the user thinks and does in the real world.

 A usability test can be run on an existing product, a prototype, or even a competitor's product!
 Test early and often to create products that delight users and solve real needs.

 ## Why use it?
-- Something that's obvious to someone who has been working on a product might be confusing to a real user.
+- Something that's obvious to someone who has been working on a product might be confusing to a user.
 - What we think users need might not be what they actually need.
-- What users think they need may not be what they actually need!
+- What _users_ think they need may not be what they actually need!
 - Usability testing can help answer questions such as, "Are we on the right track?", "What problems do we need to solve?", or "Which features should we build first?"
 - With early feedback from real users, teams can avoid sinking time into a feature that's confusing or not useful.
 - Watching real people use a product builds empathy and understanding - which is why it's important to include the entire team.